allegroai/clearml-docs/docs/faq.md

 However, [since Python 3.5](https://docs.python.org/3.5/library/typing.html), the `typing` package is part of the standard library.

-To resolve the error, uninstall `typing` and rerun you script.
+To resolve the error, uninstall `typing` and rerun your script.
 If this does not fix the issue, create a [new ClearML issue](https://github.com/allegroai/clearml/issues/new), including the full error, and your environment details.

 <a id="delete_exp"></a>